FedericoAcostaDev/coolmovies/README.md

 # :sparkles: Introduction

 Coolmovies is an app where you can share your ideas about...
 Movies.
 Here you can read other people's reviews and also post your own.
-You are allowed to changed your mind so be free to edit whatever you've said before.
+You are allowed to change your mind so be free to edit whatever you've said before.

-Coolmovies is also an CRUD app which was my first project using Docker, GraphQL, Apollo and Typescript.
-I'm not used to coding with React so far, but I've already tried to built some basic apps with it when I was first studying javascript.
+Coolmovies is also a CRUD app which was my first project using Docker, GraphQL, Apollo and Typescript.
+I'm not used to coding with React until then, but I've already tried to built some basic apps with it when I was first studying javascript.

 ## :pushpin: Technologies